xxshady/relib/docs.md

 ### Final unload check

 After host called `library.close()` ([`close`](https://docs.rs/libloading/latest/libloading/struct.Library.html#method.close) from libloading) it will check if library has indeed been unloaded.
 On Linux it's done via reading `/proc/self/maps`.

+### Before load check

+Before loading a module host checks if module is already loaded or not, if it's loaded [`ModuleAlreadyLoaded`](https://docs.rs/relib_host/latest/relib_host/enum.LoadError.html#variant.ModuleAlreadyLoaded) error will be returned.

+### mmap hooks

+Hooks of libc `mmap64` and `munmap` to unmap leaked memory mappings on module unloading.
+It's needed for example to unmap leaked mappings in std [backtrace](https://github.com/xxshady/relib/issues/7).